KaloyanAleksiev/SudokuSolver/README.md

 # Sodoku Solver

-Application that solves any valid 9x9 Sudoku puzzle (with backtracking on each step)
+Application that solves any valid 9x9 Sudoku puzzle (with backtracking)

 Task
 -----------